isadoramoura/shoreline-contractors/_services/furniture.md

 <div class="accordion">
 <h4 class="h6">Should I Have Cabinets Professionally Painted or Should I DIY?</h4>
 <div class="accordion__hidden">
 <p></p><p>For the best and most durable finishes on your cabinetry, it is prudent to have them painted and primed by a professional.
 Professional cabinet painters know the best paints to use, the prep work required, the number of coats to be used as well as how to apply the coats for the best adherence and quality finishes.
-At Newline Painting, we apply great touches and layers of paint with excellent workmanship.</p>
+At Shoreline Painting, we apply great touches and layers of paint with excellent workmanship.</p>
 <p></p>
 </div>
 </div>